 Finding Harmony in Collaboration: Jennifer MacKellar's Journey Toward Sustainable Solutions

-Posted By: Jenny MacKellar In the News,
+Posted By: Jenny MacKellar Community, In the News,

 Growing up in Colorado, much of my early life was influenced by the natural world around me.
 Water rights were an everyday discussion for our community, often putting ranchers at odds with the ski industry and our nature enthusiasts.
 The booming growth of our community resulted in vast shifts in demographics, as the local working community was forced to move further and further down-valley to find affordable housing for their families, while the massive homes that were built closest to the prized ski resort-adjacent properties sat empty for all but a few weeks out of the year.
 And the lasting impacts of our mining history were a constant reminder of what happens when we value personal gain over environmental protection.
 My middle school was located next to a tailings pond.
 We were not allowed outside on windy days for fear of toxic dust being spread across the playground, and fishing was no longer possible in the river nearest our school.